 - Price: Their women’s bottoms are $12 each, available in four shades of nude, and in black and white.
 The men’s briefs are $25 each, available in two-tone white and red and black and white.

 People Tree started back in 1991 when sustainable underwear brands weren’t even on the public agenda.
 Safia Minney founded People Tree based on respectable ethics, high environmental standards, and versatile designs and prints on top quality materials.

 Their products are crafted using traditional expertise like hand weaving, hand knitting, embroidery, and block printing.
 It’s no surprise that they were the first fashion brand to receive the World Fair Trade Organisation (WFTO) product label.

 From the beginning until now, People Tree has always been devoted to providing fair wages, ensuring safe working conditions, and promoting positive environmental impacts.

 What’s more, People Tree is helping connect traditional producers with modern technology.
 What’s the big idea?
 This helps their partners achieve control over their own products and processes while helping their business grow.

 While technology helps scale production, traditional techniques like hand embroidery provides economic opportunity for countless families in various countries.
 Handwork also eliminates carbon dioxide emission from unnecessary machines.

-Additionally, People Tree is certified by the GLobal Organic Textile Standard (GOTS), Soil Association, Fairtrade International, WFTO, and the PETA-approved vegan certification.
-Together, the standards from these certifications holds People Tree accountable for their goals and effects whether positive or negative.
+Additionally, People Tree is certified by the Global Organic Textile Standard (GOTS), Soil Association, Fairtrade International, WFTO, and the PETA-approved vegan certification.
+Together, the standards from these certifications hold People Tree accountable for their goals and effects whether positive or negative.